btipling/filesearch/README.md

-    Copy and paste relative path to project? option for not checking hidden directories implement all the options tests
+    Copy and paste relative path to project? option for not checking hidden directories implement all the options

+implement search history, perhaps via an HTML link that collapses or expands a previous search results table that has search string, and columns for search options and an option to clear or remove individual items

+implement max num search result history

+tests

 ## TO-DONE:

+✓ Respect options.
 ✓ update plugin.xml
 ✓ stop locking ui
 ✓ cancel search